CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Summary and Discussion

 \paragraph{Relationship to LOTION.} Concurrent work~\cite{kwun2025lotion} proposes an approach called LOTION, which smooths the quantized loss using unbiased randomized rounding ({\rm RR}) via $f(Q(x)) \approx \E_{\epsilon \sim {\rm RR}}[f(x + \epsilon)]$, and considers its second-order expansion as a surrogate loss to minimize, i.e., $f(x + \epsilon) \approx f(x) + \epsilon^{\top}\nabla f(x) + \tfrac{1}{2}\epsilon^{\top}{\bf H}(x)\epsilon$.
-Due to the unbiasedness of rounding (i.e., $\E[\epsilon] = 0$), the first-order term of the expansion vanishes, and the smoothed loss becomes the original loss $f(x)$ with an additional curvature-aware regularization term $\tfrac{1}{2}{\rm Tr}\left({\bf H}(x)\,{\rm Cov}[\epsilon]\right)$, where the exact Hessian matrix is replaced by its Gauss–Newton approximation.
-If we further apply the empirical Fisher approximation and approximate the diagonal entries of the Gauss–Newton matrix using Adam statistics, this regularization corresponds to our coupled correction variant.
-However, computing the gradient estimator for the regularized loss requires differentiating the regularizer, which involves third-order derivatives of the loss.
+Due to the unbiasedness of rounding (i.e., $\E[\epsilon] = 0$), the first-order term of the expansion vanishes in expectation, and the smoothed loss becomes the original loss $f(x)$ with an additional curvature-aware regularization term $\tfrac{1}{2}{\rm Tr}\left({\bf H}(x)\,{\rm Cov}[\epsilon]\right)$.
+Here, the exact Hessian matrix is replaced by its Gauss–Newton approximation.
+If we further apply the empirical Fisher approximation and approximate the diagonal entries of the Gauss–Newton matrix using Adam statistics, this regularization takes similar form as our coupled correction variant (except the square root).
+Exactly computing the gradient estimator for the regularized loss would require differentiating the regularizer, which would involve third-order derivatives of the loss and is impractical.
+As such, this step is proposed to be skipped by the authors.

-In contrast to LOTION, we propose to regularize the training dynamics directly rather than the loss itself.
-The theoretical advantage of our approach is that the regularized dynamics naturally arise from our Pareto-optimality condition, while the practical benefit is that it avoids the need to differentiate or compute the proximal operator of a loss regularizer.
-In addition, LOTION requires a full-precision forward pass, and the final model is a weight-only quantized model, while \methodname{} training is done with weights and activations quantized, where it can also benefit from high-performance low-precision GEMM kernels for a more efficient training and inference.
+In contrast to LOTION, we propose to regularize the training dynamics directly, rather than the loss itself.
+One advantage of this approach is that the regularized dynamics naturally arise from our Pareto-optimality condition, while the practical benefit is that it avoids the need to differentiate or compute the proximal operator of a loss regularizer.
+In addition, as described in their paper, LOTION requires a full-precision forward pass, and the final model is a weight-only quantized model.
+By contrast, \methodname{} training is done with weights and activations quantized, where it can also benefit from high-performance low-precision GEMM kernels for more efficient training and inference.